awsdocs/aws-dynamodb-encryption-docs/doc_source/how-it-works.md

 + **Decryption materials, including verification and decryption keys**, from the [cryptographic materials provider](concepts.md#concept-material-provider) \(CMP\) that you select and configure\.

   The encrypted item doesn't include any record of the CMP that was used to encrypt it\.
 You must supply the same CMP, a CMP with the same configuration, or a CMP that is designed to decrypt items\.
-+ **Information about how the item was encrypted and signed the item**, including the encryption and signing algorithms\.
++ **Information about how the item was encrypted and signed**, including the encryption and signing algorithms\.
 The client gets these from the [material description attribute](concepts.md#material-description) in the item\.

 The [item encryptor](concepts.md#item-encryptor) uses all of these elements to verify and decrypt the item\.
 It also removes the material description and signature attributes\.
 The result is a plaintext DynamoDB item\.